French battleship Bouvet: Armor

 The ship's armor was constructed with nickel steel manufactured by several firms, including Schneider-Creusot, Saint-Chamond, and Châtillon & Commentry, which allowed the design staff to reduce the thickness of the steel without compromising its effectiveness.
 Thus, weight could be saved that could be used elsewhere in the displacement-limited ships.
 The main belt was 400 mm thick amidships, and tapered down to 200 mm at the lower edge.
 Forward of the central citadel, the belt was reduced to 300 mm (also reduced to 200 mm on the lower edge) and aft of the citadel, it tapered to 260 mm (reduced to 120 mm on the bottom edge).
 The belt extended for the entire length of the hull, and it was backed with 200 mm of teak.
 Above the belt was 80 mm thick strake of side armor that created a highly subdivided cofferdam to reduce the risk of flooding from battle damage.
 The side of the cofferdam was reinforced by two layers of 10 mm plating.
-Bouvets main deck was protected with 70 mm of mild steel, back with two layers of 10 mm plating.
+Bouvet's main deck was protected with 70 mm of mild steel, back with two layers of 10 mm plating.
 Mild steel was used here, as the deck was designed to bend rather than shatter when struck by an armor-piercing shell at an oblique angle.
 The lower platform deck was 30 mm thick, with a single layer of 10 mm plating behind it; it was intended to catch splinters that penetrated the main deck.

 The main battery guns (both the 305 mm and 274 mm guns) were protected with 370 mm of cemented armor on the faces and sides, with 70 mm thick roofs and 65 mm thick floors.
 Both the floors and roofs were composed of mild steel.
 The turrets sat atop barbettes with 310 mm thick sides.
 The 138 mm turrets had 100 mm thick sides and faces, with 20 mm roofs and 15 mm floors.
 Gun shields that were 72 mm thick protected the 100 mm guns.
 The conning tower had 320 mm thick sides, a 20 mm thick roof, and a 25 mm thick floor.
 The uptakes for the boilers were protected with coamings that were 300 mm thick.

 The ship's armor layout was not as effective as the designers had hoped; at the designed displacement, the belt armor was submerged with just a 3° heel, and training all of the main battery turrets to one side would produce a heel of 2°.
 Incremental increases in weight during the construction process, which Huin was unable to supervise, left little margin for the belt to remain above the water.
 These increases forced compromises elsewhere in the ship's armor protection, most notably the barbettes, which were criticized at the time; nothing could be done, however, due to the strict limit placed on displacement.
 The cofferdam also proved to be highly susceptible to uncontrollable flooding, which would have serious effects on the vessel's stability.